zer0relm/cs262/Lab09/README.md

-To re-deploy this code for your own database, you must generally do a search through the full project (not including the derived code in `target/` for all code configured for "homework03", "monopoly" or "player", and to re-configure it for your own relational table.
+To re-deploy this code for your own database, you must generally do a search through the full project (not including the derived code in `target/` for all code configured for "homework03", "monopoly" or "player", and to re-configure it for your own relational table (or tables).
 This requires that you:

 - Update `pom.xml` appropriately.